We’re surrounded by people thinking of starting their own ventures, wrestling with ideas and looking to progress to the next step.

 Perhaps the biggest the biggest common denominator is the intention to help budding companies to survive their early stages while adding value to those companies and the surrounding economy.

-To find out more about what Incubator and Accelerators can offer, and what questions you should ask before investing your time and money watch out for our podcast.
-It will be recorded in Bristol City Centre in the next few weeks.
+To find out more about what Incubator and Accelerators can offer and what questions you should ask before investing your time and money watch out for our podcast.
+It will be recorded in Bristol 16th November at the Santander offices in Merchant Street, Broadmead.

 And before you go don’t forget to check out our reading list.